Roliga/archiving/notes.md

 			[hash].[extension]
 			0a0943b3fe931d507b65d8806f53d3f1.png

 The `[hash].[extension]` format suggested here is what e621 already uses for images you download, so that might be convenient here.
 It would also make it easy both to open and view images since they have appropriate extensions and to look up images from the json data we have since both e621 and derpibooru provide hashes in said json data.
-They do however both use different hashing algorithms (derpibooru: sha512, e621: md5), and there's always a chance that they change algorithm in the future which would be very problematic. **TODO:** Decide on what name stored images/media should have.
+They do however both use different hashing algorithms (derpibooru: sha512, e621: md5), and there's always a chance that they change algorithm in the future which would be very problematic. **TODO:** Decide on what name stored images/media should have. **NOTE:** Apparently at least derpibooru's check sums are inconsistent.
+See notes on the derpibooru endpoint.

 **TODO:** Do we want to store json entries (that is, individual posts/images/updates/tags..) as individual files, or just store each page we download as individual files?